adamdrucker/bash-simple-bkup/README.md

 # simple_backup
-Simple script to backup my local Docs and /etc/passwd just incase
+Simple script for local backups

+"Saved My Ass" counter is now up to 1